apache/trafficserver/doc/reference/configuration/cache.config.en.rst

 cache.config
 ============

-The :file:`cache.config` file defines how Traffic Server caches web objects.
-You can add caching rules to specify the following: - Not to cache objects from specific IP addresses - How long to pin particular objects in the cache - How long to consider cached objects as fresh - Whether to ignore no-cache directives from the server
+The :file:`cache.config` file (by default, located in ``/opt/trafficserver/etc/trafficserver/``) defines how Traffic Server caches web objects.
+You can add caching rules to specify the following:

+    - Not to cache objects from specific IP addresses
+    - How long to pin particular objects in the cache
+    - How long to consider cached objects as fresh
+    - Whether to ignore no-cache directives from the server

 .. important::

    After you modify the :file:`cache.config` file, navigate to